AOT-Technologies/forms-flow-ai/README.md

 # formsflow.ai
 **formsflow.ai** is an open source solution framework developed and maintained by [AOT Technologies](https://www.aot-technologies.com/).
-The framework combines selected  open source Forms, Workflow, Analytics and Security products with custom-built integration code to provide a seamless solution which provides a viable alternative to expensive, enterprise software products.
+The framework combines selected open source Forms, Workflow, Analytics, and Security products with custom-built integration code to provide a seamless solution that provides a viable alternative to expensive, enterprise software products.

 ## Table of Contents
 * [About the Project](#about-the-project)